bernardoduarte/awesome-version-managers/readme.md

 - [Godot Manager](https://github.com/eumario/godot-manager) - An app made in C# that can manage the engine versions of Godot from the official Github repository, as well as getting updates from new releases.
 - [Hourglass](https://gitlab.com/jwestman/hourglass) - A project manager that can also manage multiple versions of Godot engine with just a few clicks and that supports custom engine builds.
 - [GVM](https://github.com/noidexe/godot-version-manager) - A simple app that can install and remove any version of Godot, even the alpha, beta, rc and dev versions.

+### R

+- [rig](https://github.com/r-lib/rig) - A cross platform R version manager with no system requirements on any platform.

 ## Contributing